 - you may keep the layers saved and return to your simulation whenever you want,

 - you can make a flood simulation in a few places at once,

 - 3D coverage gives you an opportunity to analyse the flood circumstances in urban areas clearly,

 - according to 3D coverage, you can take a look into flood situation from different sites and angles,

-- you are able to run a ground view (or street view) to insight into your area how it could be like during the any size of the flood,
+- you are able to run the ground view (or street view) to insight into your area how it could be like during any size of the flood,

 - full Google Earth database in conjunction with the flood simulation allows you to delimit some alternative ways of traffic etc when high water occurs.